Configuration

 Custom type mappings

-You can configure custom type mappings and their required dependencies using the types section:
+You can configure custom type mappings using the types section:

 # Dependencies required for custom type mappings